MaxDZ8/M8M/README.md

 ##Usage

 This document does not include installation nor usage instructions as it focuses on source code.
-Please use the wiki instead: https://github.com/MaxDZ8/M8M/wiki#usage
+See github pages instead: http://maxdz8.github.io/M8M/

 ##Building